asterick/jcoas/README.md

 6. Comments may use C-style (// ... \n, /* ... */), or DASM style (; ... \n)

 **EXAMPLE**
     .org 0x1000 ; Code should be relative to 0x1000, does not include actual code

+    .macro BRA a
+        SET PC, &a
+    .end

+    reset:      MOV SP, 0   ; Reset our stack pointer IAS &reset  ; Set interrupt service address to reset
+    halt:       BRA halt    ; Lets branch forever

+    heapSpace: .bss 0x1000  ;Allocate 4k heap space

 Directives
 ----------

-TODO
+##Substituion
+These are macro / replacement style directives

+* .equ <name> <expression>
+* .macro <name> ... .end

+##Inclusion
+These operate on your filesystem to include additional filesfiles

+* .include
+* .incbytes
+* .incbig
+* .inglittle

+##Flow Control

+* .org
+* .bss
+* .align
+* .proc

 Expressions
 -----------
-**NOTE: Stack, PC and EX registers may NOT be referenced in complex expressions**
+**NOTE: Stack, PC and EX registers may NOT be referenced in complex expressions** **NOTE: & is currently not implemented, it is treated as a NOP**

 TODO